r-dehghani/learn-by-solving/problems/0001-FileSystem/README.md

               - D.dic
               - ...
 ```

+Sample A.dic:
+Apple | REFERENCES TO DOCS THAT CONTAINS 'Apple'
+Are | Referecnes to docs that contains 'Are'

+Sample B.dic:
+Book | References to docs that contains 'Books'
+Baby | References to docs that contains 'Baby'

 Each letter .dic file should contain the list of words starting with that letter and a reference to the original document which contains that word.